-Example: If Adam had chosen not to eat of the forbidden fruit
+Example: If Adam had chosen not to eat the forbidden fruit

 In other words, even if Adam chose not to eat the forbidden fruit (thus committing no “sin”) and if Adam also never ate from the “Tree of life” the Bible does not indicate that Adam would not face physical death.
 This is further supported in Hebrews; man has an appointment with death, a scheduled time factor or “limited time” before he physically dies.
 (Hebrews 9:27) “And as it is appointed unto men once to die, but after this the judgment:”

 Had Adam chose not to eat the forbidden fruit we would then have the situation where no sin would have been committed but yet death could still occur.
-This will be important later because the promise was in that day he ate he would surely die (Genesis 2:17); that certainly did not happen within the confines of a day (our 24 hr time frame cycle from when the sun rises until when the sun sets) and according to scriptures it took many days (many sunrises and sunsets) before physical death befell Adam, because Adam lived to be 936 years old (Genesis 5:5).
+This will be important later because the promise was in that day he ate he would surely die (Genesis 2:17); that certainly did not happen within the confines of a day (our 24-hour time frame cycle from when the sun rises until when the sun sets) and according to scriptures, it took many days (many sunrises and sunsets) before physical death befell Adam because Adam lived to be 936 years old (Genesis 5:5).

 What is significant however and what is usually not brought to light are three facts:

 1. Adam was scheduled (or created) to be able to die at some point in his life (Hebrews 9:27), in that Adam was not born with (or created with) eternal life; had that been the case Adam would be alive today (even if he had eaten of the forbidden tree) and he would not have died in the first place.
 (Note: eternal life means to live forever and the opposite of death or dying)